Mattizza/RobotLearning25/exercise2-qlearning-Mattizza/readme.md

-# Exercise 2
-Exercise 2 - Q-learning for cartpole.
+# Exercise 2 - Q-learning for cartpole.

 See assignment document for instructions.